LucasSGomide/MongoDB/README.md

 db.collection.insertMany([ { chave: "Valor", chave2: "Valor2" }, { chave: "Valor", chave2: "Valor2" } ]);
 ```

-Insert more than one documents in a collection.
+Insert more than one document in a collection.

 ### LIMIT